doctorfree/DoctorFreeScripts/README.md

                  Track1.m4a
-                 Track2.m4a (and so on, any file format) Year (Year file should just be year released in parens) mkwmv - creates a Readme.html in all subdirectories.
-Assumes all files of interest are WMV, MOV, MP4, or AVI.
-A quick way to populate my USB flash drive of movies with HTML documents to provide an initial way to navigate around. updaplibs - sync my Aperture libraries to a USB flash drive
+                 Track2.m4a (and so on, any file format) Year (Year file should just be year released in parens)

+mkwmv - Creates a Readme.html in all subdirectories.
+Assumes all files of
+        interest are WMV, MOV, MP4, or AVI.
+A quick way to populate my USB flash drive of movies with HTML documents to provide an initial way to navigate around.

+updaplibs - Sync my Aperture libraries to a USB flash drive
-            Note: to sync other directories use the -s, -a, and -t arguments when invoked as updpicdir it syncs directories in my Pictures dir when invoked as updmovdir it syncs directories in my Movies dir when invoked as updhome it syncs directories in $HOME updsums - create or update a SUMS file which contains chksums for all files in that directory hierarchy wb - automatically downloads my favorites from wallbase.cc You will need to configure your own Wallbase username/password as well as extensively modify the favorites by both name and number so this script may not be that useful to others.
+            Note: to sync other directories use the -s, -a, and -t arguments when invoked as updpicdir it syncs directories in my Pictures dir when invoked as updmovdir it syncs directories in my Movies dir when invoked as updhome it syncs directories in $HOME

+updsums - Create or update a SUMS file which contains chksums for all files
+          in that directory hierarchy

+wb - Automatically downloads my favorites from wallbase.cc
+     You will need to configure your own Wallbase username/password as well as extensively modify the favorites by both name and number so this script may not be that useful to others.
 Get MacEarl's original and do to it